ohadravid/ohadravid.github.io/content/posts/2023-03-rusty-python.md

 `PyObject` is (as the name suggest) a generic "anything goes" Python object.
 We'll try to interact with it in a bit.

-This should make the program run (albite incorrectly).
+This should make the program run (albeit incorrectly).

 I'm going to just copy and paste the original Python function, and fix the syntax.